NSCA CPT Study Guide

 Percent of Body Weight Testing

-This is for untrained and inexperienced clients, as there is a big correlation with 1RM and weight for them, but not for the well-trained clients.
+This is for untrained and inexperienced clients, as there is a big correlation between 1RM and weight for them, but not for the well-trained clients.

 A trial load is determined based on their weight.